 The Department of Education offers a B.A. in Education with emphases in Early Childhood Education, Elementary Education, and Special Education.
-It also offers a minor in Education and the Normal Diploma (Teaching Diploma).
+It also offers a minor in Education and the Teaching Diploma in different areas of specialization.
 In addition, M.A. degree in Education is offered with emphases in Educational Administration and Supervision and Special Education.